HoloFlix/Brickcraft-Brick-Link/README.md

 * **CREATE_SUSPENDED Flag Issues:** Our initial strategy involved launching the target process (e.g., Rex-Kwon-Do Server.exe) in a suspended state (CREATE_SUSPENDED) before injecting the DLL.
 However, it was discovered that the Rex-Kwon-Do Server.exe often acts as a launcher or stub that immediately spawns the client process when started in this suspended state.
 This meant injecting into the suspended server was often futile, as the client would appear, but the server logic wouldn't fully initialize or the server process would immediately close.

-* **Inconsistent Injection Targets:** There was confusion about whether to inject into the server or the client.
-It was definitively confirmed that the server (Rex-Kwon-Do Server.exe) must be the target for patching, as it drives the game's dynamic world and logic.
-Injecting into the client directly was deemed pointless without a connected server.

 * **Race Conditions in Hooking:** Even when injection seemed to work, we ran into race conditions where our hooks were placed after the target function had already executed during the server's startup sequence.
 This meant our custom code was never called, as the original function had already run, effectively bypassing our patch.
 Solutions attempting to inject into an already-running server were also complex and faced similar timing issues.

-* **RakNet API Mismatches / Outdated Functions:** When attempting to register new Lua functions by hooking luabind.dll, we found that some helper functions we expected to exist (like QueryConstruction_PeerToPeer or AutoManage on ReplicaManager3) did not exist in the period-correct RakNet library version we were using.
-This required manual re-implementation of core logic that RakNet usually abstracts.

 ### Compiler and Linker Conflicts
 * **Winsock War:** Frequent redefinition errors occurred due to conflicts between winsock.h (included by windows.h) and RakNet's requirement for winsock2.h.
 A global project fix using #define _WINSOCKAPI_ was needed, but its application across all files was complex.

-* **Circular Dependencies and Incomplete Types:** Architectural mistakes in header file design led to complex circular inclusion problems (e.g., Server.h includes World.h, World.h includes Player.h, and Player.h tries to include Server.h), causing the compiler to fail.
-This required a major restructuring, including the creation of a DataTypes.h file to consolidate common struct definitions.

 ## Limited Scope for Future Expansion
 Even if runtime patching were made stable, it would be inherently difficult to add entirely new features not present in the original prototype's architecture, such as completely new brick types with custom geometry or complex physics interactions, as modifications would be tied to a specific executable version.